 Sunday Mass and sea swimming; bird alphabets and stone collecting; Goya and Monet; the Stations of the Cross and the Sacred Heart of Jesus; bedrooms and bedsits; insomnia and parental love.
 Writer and artist Sara Baume covers wide ground in this spellbinding audio-visual essay.
 Ultimately, it’s a show about our obsessions and passions – the multitude of rituals that fill our daily lives with meaning.

 The Alphabet of Birds is the second ‘live audio-visual essay’ for stage written by Sara Baume.
 Live readings from Baume are interspersed with four short documentaries from Director Jamie Goldrick that feature artists Gary Coyle, Laura Fitzgerald, Sara Baume, and Natalia Beylis.
-The essay and films are live-scored by musicians Irene Buckley and Elaine Howley.
+The essay and films are live-scored by musician Irene Buckley.

 The films screened during this event will not be captioned.